ai-robotics-estonia/Testing_of_efficient_AI_models_for_cost_reduction_of_drone_navigation_modules/drone/README.md

 ## Camera Intrinsics
 The camera intrinsics are present inside the config directory of the package.
 These are not published, because one of the camera is an omni-radtan model (IMX462) which is not supported by the `camera_info` topic.

 ## Extrinsics
 The sensor extrinsics are published in the topic `/tf_static`.
 So, it can be extracted from the bag file.

 ## Starting and stoppping the data recording

-To start and stop the data recording, there is a physical switch in the payload box
+To start and stop the data recording, there is a physical switch in the payload box.
 ![switch](../images/box_switch.jpg)
 **Figure 1.** Physical ON-OFF switch to start and stop the data recording.